 Usually a dripping relief valve is the result of thermal expansion or foreign material at the seat preventing it to close.
 A valve that relieves in volume is usually due to excessive high temperature.
 A new temperature and pressure relief valve should be installed when a water heater is replaced.
 Alterations of parts may result in devastating damage or injuries.

 Plumbing Systems Standards Overview - §535.231

-The plumbing system SOPs cover three areas: plumbing systems, water heater, and hydro-massage therapy equipment.
+The plumbing system SOPs cover four areas: plumbing systems, water heater, hydro-massage therapy equipment, and gas distribution systems.

 Plumbing systems